 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What is a Zero-day vulnerability?
+What defines a Zero-day vulnerability?

 Open an interactive chat with Bash